OLD CATHOLIC CHURCH IN THE UNITED STATES

 f) Complete Background Check.

-6. Upon acceptance, the newly-Incardinated priest or deacon, must make a public promise of obedience to the local Bishop (usually at the next Sunday Liturgy).
+6. Upon acceptance, the newly-Incardinated priest or deacon, must make a public promise of obedience to the Prelate (usually at the next Sunday Liturgy).

-9. In general, candidates for Holy Orders are expected to worship at the local OCC parish for at least six months and serve the Mass for at least six months.
+9. In general, candidates for Holy Orders are expected to worship at a local Old-Catholic or Anglican parish for at least six months and serve the Mass for at least six months.

-For candidates of the Archdiocese of the United States, psychological evaluations are conducted by licensed psychologists at the Greenridge Counseling Center at 6122 Ridge Avenue, Philadelphia, PA 19128.
+For candidates of the Prelature, psychological evaluations are conducted by a local licensed psychologists appointed by the Prelate.
+Otherwise, candidates are requested to contact a licensed psychologist at the Greenridge Counseling Center at 6122 Ridge Avenue, Philadelphia, PA 19128.
 Once a candidate has been accepted as a postulant, he may make an appointment for a psychological evaluation at 215-487-1330.
-The fee is $900.00, which is to be paid by the candidate directly who must agree to have the final report sent to the Archbishop.
+The fee is $900.00, which is to be paid by the candidate directly who must agree to have the final report sent to the Vicar General.
 The psychological evaluation involves the standard battery of tests, an interview and appointment for feedback.
-On occasion, for candidates who cannot make an appointment in Philadelphia, psychological evaluations can be conducted by a local psychologist appointed by the Archbishop.